apache/activemq-website/src/components/classic/documentation/how-do-i-change-the-logging.md

 INFO  log                            - Started SelectChannelConnector@0.0.0.0:8161
 INFO  FailoverTransport              - Successfully connected to tcp://localhost:61616
 ```
-But stopping ActiveMQ Classic to change the logging level is not always feasible.
+But stopping ActiveMQ to change the logging level is not always feasible.
 There are many cases where the logging level and other configuration details may need to be changed at runtime.
-Using a JMX tool such as jconsole, the logging configuration file can be changed and reloaded without shutting down ActiveMQ Classic.
+Using a JMX tool such as jconsole, the logging configuration file can be changed and reloaded without shutting down ActiveMQ.

-To change the ActiveMQ Classic logging level from INFO to DEBUG while ActiveMQ Classic is running, start up jconsole, point to the ActiveMQ Classic instance and navigate to the Broker object's Operations tab as shown below:
+To change the ActiveMQ logging level from INFO to DEBUG while ActiveMQ is running, start up jconsole, point to the ActiveMQ instance and navigate to the Broker object's Operations tab as shown below:

 ![](assets/img/reloadLog4jProperties1.png)

-To enable debug level logging in ActiveMQ Classic, edit the `conf/log4j.properties` file that is part of the ActiveMQ Classic binary distribution to disable INFO level logging and enable DEBUG level logging from this:
+To enable debug level logging in ActiveMQ, edit the `conf/log4j.properties` file that is part of the ActiveMQ binary distribution to disable INFO level logging and enable DEBUG level logging from this:
 ```
 log4j.rootLogger=INFO, stdout, out
 log4j.logger.org.apache.activemq.spring=WARN